9 Low Time Pilot Jobs for Pilots With Less Than 500 Hours

 Building Your Way to Your Dream Job Starts One Hour at a Time as a Low Hour Pilot

 You put in the time to earn a commercial pilot certificate.
-You brushed up on the privileges and limitations that come with it, and now you are ready to go land that first pilot job.
+You brushed up on the privileges and limitations that come with it, and now you are ready to go land that first pilot job with the major airlines.
 The only problem is that during your job search you discover that you have less than 500 hours, and many of the pilot job listings in the United States require more experience.

 Before giving up and resigning yourself to taking a job in another field while building more flight time on the side, check out our list of 8 low time pilot jobs that all require you to have logged less than 500 hours.